aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/add-charts-powerpoint-aspose-slides-java-guide/_index.md

 ---
-title: "How to Add Charts to PowerPoint Using Aspose.Slides for Java&#58; A Step-by-Step Guide"
+title: "How to Create PowerPoint Presentation with Charts Using Aspose.Slides for Java: A Step‑by‑Step Guide"
-description: "Learn how to add and customize charts in PowerPoint presentations using Aspose.Slides for Java.
-This step-by-step guide covers setup, implementation, and optimization tips."
+description: "Learn how to create PowerPoint presentations with charts using Aspose.Slides for Java.
+This guide shows how to add charts to PowerPoint and customize axes."
-date: "2025-04-17"
+date: "2026-01-06"
 weight: 1
 url: "/java/charts-graphs/add-charts-powerpoint-aspose-slides-java-guide/"
 keywords:
 - add charts to PowerPoint
 - use Aspose.Slides for Java
 - customize PowerPoint presentations
 ---

 {{< blocks/products/pf/main-wrap-class >}}